amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Children crossing     			| Children crossing 										|
 | Pedestrians	      		| Pedestrians					 				|

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This keeps the consistency with the accuracy on the test set of GT-SRB, which reaches into more than 94 % in testing accuracy.
+This keeps the consistency with the accuracy on the test set of GT-SRB, which reaches into more than 94 % in testing accuracy. (code: `cell 20-22, 24`)

 To check the certainties in each prediction, bar charts are used.
-The corresponding code and the numerical value are located in `cell 26`.
+The corresponding code and the numerical probability values are located in `cell 26`.
 The following bar charts are used to visualize the softmax probabilities for each prediction.
 In each bar chart, the corresponding top 5 softmax probabilities for each image along with the sign type of each probability are shown.

 ![alt text][image5]